 Name of the Policy

-Gifts & Hospitality
+SMP Conflict of Interest Policy

 Is this an existing, revised or a new policy?

-Revised
+Revised Policy

-What is it trying to achieve? (intended aims/outcomes) The policy comprises a number of procedures and authorisation requirements that allow Policing Board Members and staff to give and receive gifts and hospitality.
-The aim of this policy is to provide guidance on the rules and regulations in relation to gifts and hospitality and to ensure that Board Members and staff are aware and comply with Civil Service policy in respect of gifts and hospitality

-.
+What is it trying to achieve? (intended aims/outcomes)

+In line with legislation to ensure that any potential or actual conflict of interest can be managed appropriately

 Are there any Section 75 categories which might be expected to benefit from the intended policy?
 If so, explain how.

-No
+The IHR/IOD process related to the Policy is open to all PSNI serving and ex officers who apply for IHR or IOD

 Who initiated or wrote the policy?

-Finance Section reflects DAO 10/06 revised and amended14 June 2018.
+Police Pensions and Injury on Duty Directorate

 Who owns and who implements the policy?

-The policy originator is the Department of Finance and Personnel, through the Dear Accounting Officer letter DAO 10/06, which was updated for minor changes on 14 June 2018.
-Finance Branch is responsible for monitoring and updating the policy, ensuring the

-gifts and hospitality register is properly completed and reconciling the register to the accounting system.
+Police Pensions and Injury on Duty Directorate

 Implementation factors

-12. Are there any factors which could contribute to/detract from the intended

-aim/outcome of the policy/decision?
+12. Are there any factors which could contribute to/detract from the intended aim/outcome of the policy/decision?
 No

 If yes, are they

 ☐ financial

-legislative
+☐ legislative

 other, please specify